Lazcluze (Lazertinib)

 Seek immediate medical attention if you experience:

-• leg pain or swelling of arms or legs (blood clots)
+• leg pain or swelling indicating blood clots

 Important Warnings

-There are several important warnings and precautions to be aware of before taking Lazcluze.
+It is crucial to be aware of certain warnings before taking Lazcluze.

 Who Should Not Take Lazcluze